-1. Open 4-3-2 Pay Vendors.
+1. Open the 4-3-2 Pay Vendors window.

-The total invoices of the vendors you have selected using 4-3-1 Set Invoices to Pay appear in the grid area.
+The total invoices of the vendors you selected using 4-3-1 Set Invoices to Pay appear in the grid area.

-- 2. Click the Select All button, or alternatively select vendors individually. - 3.
-Click the Pay By drop-down arrow, and select either to pay by cheque, voucher, or credit card. - 4.
-Click OK. - 5.
+- 2. Click Select All, or select individual vendors. - 3.
+From the Pay By list, select whether to pay by cheque, voucher, or credit card. - 4.
+Click [Pay Vendors]. - 5.
 If you are paying by cheque: - a.
 On the 4-3-5 Report Printing window, select the Report Form that suits your business.
 Your choices are 21-Open Stub, 22-Formatted Stub, and 23-No Job Stub. - b.
 Click the Print records icon.

 When you print cheques, Sage 100 Contractor creates ledger transactions.
 You can also specify the sorting of the invoices on your cheque stub.
 Select the option to sort the invoices in the 4-3-5 Report Printing window.
-Sage 100 Contractor prints the invoice numbers on the cheque stub; however, sometimes more than one cheque stub is required to print all the invoices.
+Sage 100 Contractor prints the invoice numbers on the cheque stub.
+However, sometimes more than one cheque stub is required to print all the invoices.
 You can print additional cheque stubs with void cheques to complete the printing of the invoices.
 In the Report Printing window, select the Multiple Cheques check box.